Uniformization of tongues in Double Standard Map family and variation of maximal chaotic sets: Parameter dependence of maximal chaotic set

-It is readily checked using the exponential decay of diameters of cylinders (Proposition~\ref{decay_of_cylinder_in_repeller}) that the semi-conjugacy $p_{a,b}:\Sigma_{A}\to C_{a,b}$ of Lemma~\ref{coding_lem} is H{\"o}lder continuous, where $\Sigma_A$ is endowed with the usual ultra-metric (see \cite[Theorem~3.5.7]{PU}).
+Thanks to the uniform expansion of $g_{a,b}\vert_{C_{a,b}}$, it is easily seen that the diameters of rank $n$ cylinders in $C_{a,b}$ decay exponentially in $n$, implying that the semi-conjugacy $p_{a,b}:\Sigma_{A}\to C_{a,b}$ is H{\"o}lder continuous, where $\Sigma_A$ is endowed with the usual ultra-metric (see \cite[Theorem~3.5.7]{PU}).